microsoft/DirectXTK/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-**April 3, 2020**
+**May 10, 2020**

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Universal Windows Platform (UWP) apps for Windows 10, Xbox One, Windows 8.x Win32 desktop applications and Windows 7 Service Pack 1 applications.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Universal Windows Platform (UWP) apps for Windows 10, Xbox One, and Win32 desktop applications for Windows 7 Service Pack 1 or later.

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)), Visual Studio 2019, or clang for Windows v9.
 It is recommended that you make use of the Windows 10 May 2019 Update SDK ([18362](https://walbourn.github.io/windows-10-may-2019-update/)).